Polistes annularis

-Polistes annularis (P. annularis) is a species of paper wasp found throughout the eastern half of the United States.
+Polistes annularis is a species of paper wasp found throughout the eastern half of the United States.
 This species of red paper wasp is known for its large size and its red-and-black coloration and is variably referred to as a ringed paper wasp or jack Spaniard wasp.
 It builds its nest under overhangs near bodies of water that minimize the amount of sunlight penetration.
 It clusters its nests together in large aggregations, and consumes nectar and other insects.
 Its principal predator is the ant, although birds are also known to prey on it.
 Unlike other wasps, P. annularis is relatively robust in winter conditions, and has also been observed to store honey in advance of hibernation.
 This species has also been used as a model species to demonstrate the ability to use microsatellite markers in maternity assignment of social insects.

 Taxonomy and phylogeny

 The first description of P. annularis was published by Carl Linnaeus in his 1763 Centuria Insectorum, where he named the species Vespa annularis.
 It was moved to the genus Polistes by Johan Christian Fabricius in 1804, two years after Pierre André Latreille had erected the new genus.
 Within the genus Polistes, P. annularis is placed in the New World subgenus Polistes (Aphanilopterus), which contains 52 species, including its allies P. exclamans, P. bahamensis, and P. erythrocephalus.
 Members of this subgenus are noted for their slender first abdominal segment and often orange antennal tips.
 The subgenus Aphanilopterus, including P. annularis, diverged from the sister subgenus Fuscopolistes (including the common P. bellicosus, P. carolina, P. metricus, and P. fuscatus) between 10 and 80 million years ago.
 The genus Polistes is placed in the monotypic tribe Polistini within the subfamily Polistinae (paper wasps).
 Polistinae contains two main behavioral groups: wasps which form nests with large number of workers, and those wasps which found nests with few workers and foundresses (the latter including P. annularis).
 This subfamily likely arose in the mid- to late Jurassic period, around 145 to 175 million years ago.
 Polistinae is further placed within the Vespidae as its second-largest subfamily.
 Other sister members of Vespidae include the yellowjackets, hornets, potter wasps, mason wasps, and pollen wasps.